Single or Dual Ram: how to choose the right baler for your recycling plant

 In addition, advanced technology now allows balers with a computerised control panel that enables easy setting of the plant according to the material to be baled.

-It is precisely North America, as we have seen, which is so fond of single ram balers, that has been able to revalue the dual ram baler in recent years, thanks to trade fairs and the internet, which have acted as “awareness-raisers”.
+It is precisely North America, as we have seen, which is so fond of double ram balers, that has been able to revalue the single ram baler in recent years, thanks to trade fairs and the internet, which have acted as “awareness-raisers”.

-The dual ram baler, in fact, makes it possible not only to optimise energy and material consumption but also to improve economies of scale during purchasing.
+The single ram baler, in fact, makes it possible not only to optimise energy and material consumption but also to improve economies of scale during purchasing.
 Let’s see how: